-All four barrel carburetor air cleaners have two locating tabs which engage two projections on the carburetor air horn to locate the large air inlet tube firmly in position about $15^{\circ}$ to the right of the center line of the engine.
+Standard four barrel carburetor air cleaners have two locating tabs which engage two projections on the carburetor air horn to locate the large air inlet tube firmly in position about 15° to the right of the center line of the engine.

 Two barrel carburetor air cleaners have neither a support bracket nor locating tabs.
 Therefore it is important to securely tighten the wing nut by hand after locating the air cleaner on the carburetor to make sure the air cleaner remains stationary.
-Proper location is with the intake pointed about $45^{\circ}$ to left of the center line of the engine and with the word "FRONT" on the air cleaner forward.
+Proper location is with the intake pointed about 45° to left of the center line of the engine and with the word "FRONT" on the air cleaner forward.
 On power steering cars, the intake will be located about one inch to the rear of the power steering pump.

-The air cleaner is of the washable plastic foam type.
+The air cleaner (except for Rivieras) has a washable plastic foam type element.
 It consists of a cylinder of polyurethane foam over a perforated sheet metal supporting screen.
 This screen also acts as a flame arrester in case of a backfire.
+Rivieras have a disposable dry type fiber element.